 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2022)|

 |North Carolina Average||11.6||372||61.9%|

 As the table here and the chart below indicate, in 2022, all four offices in North Carolina have longer hearing wait times than the national average.
 However, all four offices are well ahead of the National Average.
-With the best performing state being Fayetteville NC at 66.5%.
+With the best performing state being Charlotte NC at 64.8%.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Hearing Offices in North Carolina & The SSA Offices They Serve

 These are the “Office of Hearing Operations” offices in North Carolina.
 These offices are where hearings are scheduled and generally conducted.
 Each OHO office supports a number of regional Social Security Administration field offices.
 You are likely (but not guaranteed) to have your hearing scheduled with a Judge who works in the OHO office that supports the SSA field office nearest to you.